mr4tt/time-capsule/README.md

     - For each email, make the file name the date you'd like to send it, in `%Y-%m-%d` format
     - ex: `2025-05-12.txt`

-### cronjob (untested so far)
+### cronjob

 - Cron is a program that can schedule times for things (cron jobs) to run on a Unix system
 - In this case, we use cron to run our code once a day to see if any emails should be sent

-1. Go to your repo and run `cargo build --release && mv target/release/time-capsule.exe .` to create the executable and move it to the project root directory
+1. Go to your repo and run `cargo build --release && mv target/release/time-capsule .` to create the executable and move it to the project root directory
 2. Run `crontab -e` to create a new crontab file (contains all cron job info) or open it
-3. Append `5 0 * * * ./time-capsule/time-capsule.exe` (or current location of your executable) to the crontab file
+3. Append `5 0 * * * ./time-capsule/time-capsule` (or current location of your executable) to the crontab file
-   - This runs `time-capsule.exe` every day at 12:05am
+   - This runs `time-capsule` every day at 12:05am
    - note: cron jobs run from your home directory
+   - If you want logs to be in syslog, use `5 0 * * * ./time-capsule/time-capsule 2>&1 | logger -t time-capsule`